 Done properly, content personalization can help achieve myriad marketing goals.
 It can not only help increase hard and fast metrics like conversion and revenue, but it can also help with things like brand love and organic shareability!

-How to use website content personalization to reach your B2B audience
+How to use web content personalization to reach your B2B audience

 Those that want to start using website content personalization in their campaigns may benefit from taking a moment to review the ways it can help them connect to their audience.
-After all, there will be some slight nuances when addressing a B2B audience that are important to pay attention to.
-To make things simple, we’ve broken the whole process down into four easy steps you can follow:
+This is because B2B website personalization has some nuances because the audience profile is distinctly different from direct consumers.
+To make things simple, we’ve broken down the whole process of B2B personalization into four easy steps you can follow:

 One of the first steps a marketer should take when launching personalized website content is to start segmenting their audience.
 There are a few different ways a B2B audience can be segmented, but here are a few: